EudyContreras/Chartastic/features.md

         * The animations should be able to notify upon ending
    - [x] The bars should be able to have backgrounds of any color
    - [x] The bars should be able to have backgrounds with desired padding
-   - [ ] The bars backgrounds should be able to have inner shadow
+   - [x] The bars backgrounds should be able to have inner shadow
-   - [ ] The bars should be able to suppor different effects
+   - [ ] The bars should be able to support different effects
      * **Possible effects**
         * Ghosting: The bars have ghosted bars under
         * The bars have animated glow around them